Pratik-psudo/Practical-Tasks-IT-and-Law/README.md

 This Privacy policy outlined below is for a dropshipping business that My friend and I are in the process of starting.
 The name of the company is still undecided, but the company sells pet accessories/toys and aromatics like candles, incenses, etc. The information gathered includes the customer's name, address, contact information, email and billing and purchase information in some cases.
 ## Privacy Policy for (TBD dropshipping)

 We collect personal information from you, including information about your:

 Name

 Address

-Contact information; Phone number and Email billing or purchase information
+Contact information; Phone number and Email

+billing or purchase information

 We collect your personal information in order to:

-Ensure Items get delivered at the right place to the right person Providing some information is optional.
-If you choose not to enter a contact number, we'll be unable to confirm orders or inform them about changes in the order, for example delays,.
+Ensure Items get delivered at the right place to the right person

+Providing some information is optional.
+If you choose not to enter a contact number, we'll be unable to confirm orders or inform them about changes in the order, for example delays.

 We keep your information safe by storing it in encrypted files and only the staff responsible for delivery has access .

 We keep your information for 6 months at which point we securely destroy it by securely erasing all digitally stored information.

 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 If you’d like to ask for a copy of your information, or to have it corrected, please contact us at exampleexample123@gmail.com, or 022 222 1234, or 666 Hell Highway, Texas.